ilikeshinythings-spokenword/ilikeshinythings-spokenword.github.io/formybestfriend/index.md

 Didn't think once that I'm adored\
 What keeps me present are my flaws

-Don't want to look back to relive memories\
+Don't look back to relive memories\
 Just look to the future to getting lairy

 But y'see, the future hasn't happened the way I planned\